Do you have these 3 common causes of electrical fire in your home?

 What to do:

 Be careful not to overload your power strips.
-Also, never use your power strip for energy-intensive items such as portable heaters, fridges, hot plates, etc. – they can overheat the circuit and cause an electrical fire.
+Also, never use your power strip for energy-intensive items such as portable heaters, air conditioners, fridges, hot plates, etc. – they can overheat the circuit and cause an electrical fire.
 Many products have installation instructions that prohibit use with extension cords.
 Check your power strips frequently and if they are showing signs of overheating such as sparking or scorch marks, etc. take them out of use immediately.
 Over-current devices (breakers and fuses) are there to protect the circuit in the event they become overloaded.
 If a breaker is tripping or a fuse is blowing, don’t continue to reset or replace it, call a licensed electrical contractor to determine why.

 2) Heaters near combustible material